Error estimates for a tree structure algorithm solving finite horizon control problems: Introduction

-Several efforts have been made to mitigate the {\em curse of dimensionality}.
-Although a detailed description of these contributions goes beyond the scopes of this paper, let us briefly mention the main directions in the literature.
-A natural idea is to split the computational solution of the HJB equation into blocks of reasonable size.
-This goal can be achieved via domain decomposition techniques, a classical tool for the solution of partial differential equations \cite{QV99}.
-It can be done via a static domain decomposition of the domain which does not take into account the dynamics \cite{FLS94, CFLS94} or via a dynamic domain decomposition as proposed in \cite{NK07,CCFP12}.
-More recently other decomposition techniques for optimal control problems and games have been proposed in \cite{F16, F18} including also the approximation in policy space (the so-called Howard's algorithm).
-The algorithms used in every block of the domain decomposition can also be accelerated in various ways e.g. by fast-marching or fast-sweeping techniques \cite{SV03, TCOZ04}.
-In the framework of optimal control problems an efficient acceleration technique based on the coupling between value and policy iterations has been recently proposed and studied in \cite{AFK15}.
-Although domain decomposition coupled with acceleration techniques can help to solve problems up to dimension $10$ we can not solve problems beyond this limit with a direct approach (the recent application to a landing problem with state constraints in \cite{ABDZ18} shows the actual dimensional limitations of this approach).
+In the framework of optimal control problems an efficient acceleration technique based on the coupling between value and policy iterations has been proposed and studied in \cite{AFK15}.
+Although domain decomposition coupled with acceleration techniques can help to solve problems up to dimension $10$ we cannot solve problems beyond this limit with a direct approach (the recent application to a landing problem with state constraints in \cite{ABDZ18} shows the actual dimensional limitations of this approach).
 One way to attack high-dimensional problems is to apply first a model order reduction technique (e.g. Proper Orthogonal Decomposition \cite{V13}) to have a low dimensional version of the dynamics by orthogonal projections.
-Thus, if the reduced system of coordinates for the dynamics has a reasonable low number of dimensions (e.g. $d\approx 5$) the problem can be solved via the DP approach.
+Thus, if the reduced system of coordinates for the dynamics has a reasonably low number of dimensions (e.g. $d\approx 5$) the problem can be solved via the DP approach.
 We refer to the pioneering work on the coupling between model reduction and HJB approach \cite{KVX04} and to the recent work \cite{AFV17} that provides a-priori error estimates for the aforementioned coupling method.
-Another tentative has been made using a sparse grid approach in \cite{GK17}, there the authors apply HJB to the control of wave equation and a spectral elements approximation in \cite{KK18} which allows to solve the HJB equation up to dimension $12$.
+Another tentative has been made using a sparse grid approach in \cite{GK17}, there the authors apply HJB to the control of the wave equation and a spectral elements approximation in \cite{KK18} which allows to solve the HJB equation up to dimension $12$.
 More recently, in \cite{DKK19,DKS22} a tensor decomposition has been introduced to approximate the HJB equation.